 You’ll need: cardboard tube, paintbrush and red paint, pushpin, needle, embroidery thread and beads (with holes large enough for the needle to pass through).

-Follow the Step-by-step instructions.
-While they recommend you make love tokens and then string them, you could also make the heart tokens and attach small candy to them without stringing them!
+While you can make love tokens and then string them, you could also make the heart tokens and attach small candy to them without stringing them!